-Shelton High School Capstone Parent Acknowledgement Form
+Capstone Parent Acknowledgement Form

-As the parent or guardian of , who is a student at Shelton High School, I am aware that my son/daughter must successfully complete all components of the Capstone Project on time in order to receive ve Capstone credit required to graduate from Shelton High School.
+As the parent or guardian of , who is a student at Shelton High School, I am aware that my son/daughter must successfully complete all components of the Capstone Project on time in order to receive Capstone credit required to graduate from Shelton High School.

 I have read and understand the information given to my child about the Capstone project, including the fieldwork hours.
-I realize that the 15 hours of fi eldwork that my student must complete is outside of the school day.
-While the selection of the project is made by my child, I understand that it must be approved by the Capstone Commit tee.
+I realize that the 15 hours of fieldwork that my student must complete is outside of the school day.
+While the selection of the project is made by my child, I understand that it must be approved by the Capstone Committee.
 I further understand that my child may not begin his/her Capstone experience until he/she has received approval from the committee.
-I acknowledge that parental support is a vital com- successful completion of the Capstone Project.
-I understand t • • concerns about the project, I will contact my child's advisor of or a Capstone Coordinator.
-Failure to turn in Capstone assignments on time will result in exemption from midterm and final exams.
-Finally, I am awar the Shelton High School's plagiarism policy on any compone e that if my son/daughter breached he/she will have to complete an entirely new project no later Capstone credit required to graduate.
-Parent/Guardian Name: Parent/Guardian Signature: Student's HR: Advisor: Date:
+I acknowledge that parental support is a vital component in assisting my child in successful completion of the Capstone Project.
+I understand that if I have any questions or concerns about the project, I will contact my child's advisor or a Capstone Coordinator.

+Failure to turn in Capstone assignments on time will result in the loss of privileges, including exemption from midterm and final exams.
+Finally, I am aware that if my son/daughter breached the Shelton High School's plagiarism policy on any component of his/her Capstone Project, he/she will have to complete an entirely new project no later than June 2nd in order to receive Capstone credit required to graduate.

+Parent/Guardian Name:

+Parent/Guardian Signature

+- Advisor:

+/ WV1301

+Date: